 Other [OPEN TEXT FIELD]

 [IF “No”] Why did you not continue with the registration?
+Please note that you can select multiple options.
+[SELECT MULTIPLE; RANDOMIZE ORDER EXCEPT LEAVE “Other,” “None of the above” AND “Don’t know / Not sure” AT END OF LIST]

+The registration cost was too expensive

+The time requirement to make a website was too high for me

+The registration process was too tedious or complicated

+I received a Claims Notice during the registration process

+I changed my plans and no longer needed a domain name

+I thought someone else had already registered my domain name

-[OPEN TEXT FIELD]
+Other: [OPEN TEXT FIELD]

+None of the above

+Don’t know / Not sure

 Q6b.

-Q5b.
+[IF “Yes, I received a Claims Notice once” OR “Yes, more than once”] How much time do you recall spending reading it?
+[MULTIPLE CHOICE]

+Less than 5 seconds

+Less than a minute

+Less than 2 minutes

+More than 2 minutes

+Don’t know / Not sure

+Q6c.
 [IF “Yes, I received a Claims Notice once” OR “Yes, more than once”] After you registered your domain name(s), did you ever receive any of the following types of warning or notices of possible trademark conflict regarding your choice of a domain name?
 Please note that you can select multiple options.
 [SELECT MULTIPLE, RANDOMIZE ORDER EXCEPT LEAVE “Other” AND “Don’t Know / Not sure” AT END OF LIST]

-Unified Rapid Suspension System (URS) or Uniform Domain-Name Dispute-Resolution Policy (UDRP) notice.
+Uniform Rapid Suspension System (URS) or Uniform Domain Name Dispute Resolution Policy (UDRP) notice.

 Letter from a lawyer representing a trademark owner (e.g., Cease and Desist letter from another party)